petebryant/ethereum-greeter/README.md

 The original tutorial can be found here: https://www.ethereum.org/greeter

-using a Hyper-V VM running:
+Using a Hyper-V VM running:
         Ubuntu v16.04
         truffle v2.0.4
         nodejs v4.4.7